Stewart Alsop: Journalism

 From 1945 to 1958, Stewart Alsop was co-writer, with his brother Joseph, of the thrice-weekly "Matter of Fact" column for the New York Herald Tribune.
 Stewart usually stayed in Washington and covered domestic politics, and Joseph traveled the world to cover foreign affairs.
 In 1958, the Alsops described themselves as "Republicans by inheritance and registration, and... conservatives by political conviction."

 After the Alsop brothers ended their partnership, Stewart went on to write articles and a regular column for the Saturday Evening Post until 1968 and then a weekly column for Newsweek from 1968 to 1974.
+In January 1960 he wrote an article for the Post titled I saw what makes communism work.

 He published several books, including a "sort of memoir" of his battle with an unusual form of leukemia, Stay of Execution.
 He wrote, "A dying man wants to die like a sleepy man wants to sleep."
 At the end of his battle with cancer, he requested that he be given something other than morphine to numb the pain because he was tired of its sedative effect.
 His doctor suggested heroin.

 Family

-On June 20, 1944, Alsop married Patricia Barnard "Tish" Hankey (1926-2012), whom he met while training in England, where she lived.
+On June 20, 1944, Alsop married Patricia Barnard "Tish" Hankey (1926–2012), whom he met while training in England, where she lived.
 Together, they had six children: Joseph Wright Alsop VI; Ian; Elizabeth Winthrop, a children's book author; Stewart Alsop Jr., an investor and pundit; Richard Nicholas, a Curriculum Coordinator at Josh McDowell Ministry; and Andrew Alsop.